HenrikBengtsson/progressr/vignettes/progressr-intro.md

 ![](imgs/slow_sum.svg)

-_Figure: Sequence diagram illustrating how signaled progression conditions are captured by `with_progress()` and relayed to the two progression handlers 'progress' (a progress bar in the terminal) and 'beepr' (auditory) that the end user has chosen._
+_Figure: Sequence diagram illustrating how signaled progression conditions are captured by `with_progress()`, or the global progression handler, and relayed to the two progression handlers 'progress' (a progress bar in the terminal) and 'beepr' (auditory) that the end user has chosen._

 ### Debugging